-DB | NODB
+DB|NODB

-Specifies whether the NAM database associated with the

-control point will be queried for access validation.
-The default is DB if the DSNAME parameter is provided, otherwise the default is NODB.
+Specifies whether the NAM database associated with the control point will be queried for access validation.
+The default is DB if the DSNAME or DDNAME parameters are coded, otherwise the default is NODB.
 This parameter is overridden by both SAF and RACF.
 If DB is specified, DSNAME must also be specified.